Updates on Autism in School (AiS) and on Partnerships for Inclusion of Neurodiversity in Schools (PINS) in Brighton

 • West Hove Infant School

-Both programmes bring parents together by organising coffee morning where participants talk about their children needs, their own needs, what the school provides already and what else can be offered to the children.
-Parents attending coffee mornings have told us they appreciate taking part in these small group sessions for the opportunities they provide for discussion and mutual peer support.
-They welcome sharing their ideas on how they want groups to run and feel hopeful about the future in creating a better, more inclusive environment for their SEND children in school.
+Both projects brought parents together by organising coffee morning where participants talked about their children needs, their own needs, what the school provided already and what else can be offered to the children.
+Parents who attended coffee mornings told us they appreciated taking part in these small group sessions for the opportunities they provide for discussion and mutual peer support.
+They welcomed sharing their ideas on how they wanted the groups to run and felt hopeful about the future in creating a better, more inclusive environment for their SEND children in school.

 A parent commented – “Listening to others and not feeling alone” – while another added – “Hearing different perspectives and experiences of navigating school and healthcare systems.
 Reassurance that our kids can / hopefully will turn out OK as adults!
 Also hearing about what support, courses, and organisations are available to help”.

-At the end of each session, PaCC staff gather feedback from those attending: 92% of parent carers said they felt more informed; 94% felt that their voice was heard; 94% felt more included.
+At the end of each session, PaCC staff gathered feedback from those attending: 92% of parent carers said they felt more informed; 94% felt that their voice was heard; 94% felt more included.

 If you are a parent carer in one of these schools and want to take part, get in touch to find out more email [email protected]